unattended-backpack/sigil-node/README.md

 *actually, it's the `batcher` service that sends transactions to the blobs, but it can be thought about as the same entity when considering a centralized sequencer

+## requirements

+- As we are currently in a testnet, the chain is quite small and doesn't require extensive resources.
+You should be able to make due with 8gb of ram, 40gb of storage, and any decent cpu.
+- Sepolia rpc as well as a Sepolia beacon rpc.
-services: op-node, op-geth, op-batcher, op-succinct-validity (proposer) You will also need a Succinct prover network rpc.
+- You will also need a Succinct prover network rpc.
 You can either use Succinct's prover network or self-host a [Hierophant](https://github.com/unattended-backpack/hierophant/) instance.

+## services

+op-node, op-geth, op-batcher, op-succinct-validity (proposer)

 ```bash
 cp .env.example .env